Marchiafava–Bignami disease: Treatment

-Recent Research
+Research

 In a study published in 2015, a patient was observed to have MBD, but no history of excessive alcohol use.
 It is believed that he had protein, folic acid, and thiamine deficiencies, which are what caused the demyelination of the corpus callosum.
-The patient was diagnosed through MRI, but countless other neurological diseases needed to be ruled out initially.
+The patient was diagnosed through magnetic resonance imaging (MRI), but countless other neurological diseases needed to be ruled out initially.

-In a study published in 2016, a 45-year-old patient was observed to have taken high amounts of alcohol intake over 20 years and was malnourished.
-He was diagnosed with liver cirrhosis.
+In a study published in 2016, a 45-year-old patient was observed to have taken high amounts of alcohol over 20 years and was malnourished.
+He was diagnosed with cirrhosis.
 He was confused and had a lack of motor coordination.
 He also had altered sensorium and seizures.
 An MRI was performed and the patient was diagnosed with MBD.

-In a study published in 2021, a 52-year-old male with severe AUD presented with agitation, impaired attention, imbalance, postural tremor, wide-based gait, and disorientation.
+In a study published in 2021, a 52-year-old male with severe alcohol use disorder presented with agitation, impaired attention, imbalance, postural tremor, wide-based gait, and disorientation.
 Initially, it was believed to be alcohol withdrawal syndrome and treatment with hydration, folic acid, haloperidol, diazepam, and thiamine was ineffective.
 MRI then showed lesions of the splenium and atrophy in the posterior body of the callosal commissure.
-After diagnosis of MBD, patient was given thiamine, B-complex vitamins, and cyanocobalamin.
+After diagnosis of MBD, the patient was given thiamine, B-complex vitamins, and cyanocobalamin.
 Patient was considered clinically well at 60-month follow up.